University-at-Buffalo-SEDS/sedsprintf_2026/README.md

 ## About

-This library started out as a rewrite of the original sedsprintf C library found [here](https://github.com/University-at-Buffalo-SEDS/sedsprintf).
+This library started out as a rewrite of the original sedsprintf C++ library found [here](https://github.com/University-at-Buffalo-SEDS/sedsprintf).

 After the initial rewrite, many improvements were made to the rust implementation including better safety, easier